Magnificent Japan: Part 3

 Naturally, our arrival at Hiroshima Station was right on time.
 Hiroshima has a population of 1.2 million, and our hotel (the CANDEO Hatchibori) was ideally located to explore the city.

 Hiroshima will always be known as the target of the first nuclear bombing, on August 6, 1945.
 I’ve been aware of this sad event my whole life, because August 6 happens to be my birthday.
 We signed up for a two-hour walking tour with Viator.
 Our guide Moe was very knowledgeable about the city’s history and the bombing.
 Her grandparents were survivors.
-She took our small group through Peace Memorial Park, and later in the day Deb and I visited the museum—a must see attraction in Hiroshima.
+She took our small group through Peace Memorial Park, and later in the day Deb and I visited the museum—a must see destination in Hiroshima.
 The emotional power of the exhibits was overwhelming.

 There is much more to Hiroshima than its wartime history.
 After visiting the museum, we walked through Hiroshima Central Park to the grounds of Hiroshima Castle.
 We heard the roars of a football match at the nearby Edion Peace Wing Stadium, a bold new facility.
 In case you’re wondering, Hiroshima’s professional sports teams are the Sanfrecce Hiroshima (men’s and women’s football), the Toyo Carp (baseball)—cool name!—and the Dragonflies (basketball).

 A popular day trip from Hiroshima is to the island of Miyajima.
 We navigated the city’s tram, train and ferry systems to reach the island, and enjoyed some sightseeing in and around the expansive Itsukushima Shrine.
 The tide was going out, exposing the “floating” Torii Gate for which the shrine is famous.
+It’s the featured picture at the top of this post.
 We were captivated by local rituals, like goshuin, the tradition of having a book signed at shrines and temples.
 Fans of the hobby were lined up to collect unique, hand-drawn calligraphy and stamps as a record of their visit.
 Rounding out a perfect Sunday afternoon outing was a delicious coffee ice cream.

 While in Hiroshima, we (well, maybe I) wanted to sample okonomiyaki—a savoury pancake made with layers of batter, cabbage, meat, and noodles.
 Okonomiyaki Mitchan Sohonten is a local restaurant, well known for its version of the dish, and it was two blocks from our hotel.
 We joined the locals in busy cafeteria style seating and ordered a single plate, which was large enough for both of us to enjoy, with a cold Asahi of course!